Office of Student Disability Services

 Touro University is committed to providing reasonable accommodations to students who request accommodations for their documented disabilities.

 Our policies and procedures ensure that students with disabilities will not, on the basis of those disabilities, be denied full and equal access to academic and co-curricular programs or activities or otherwise be subjected to discrimination under programs offered by the University.
 Our accommodations are designed to meet the educational needs of enrolled students with documented disabilities.

 To request reasonable accommodations you must:

 If you are a prospective student, new student or continuing student, please click on the specific links for more information.
-For further information and guidelines, please review the Office of Student Disability Services Handbook.
+For further information and guidelines, please review the Office of Student Disability Service Undergraduate Handbook or the Office of Student Disability Services Graduate and Professional Divisions Handbook.